Instructions to authors (updated June 2016)

 Annals of Oncology publishes material in the form of editorials, original articles, letters, reviews and special articles.

 Editorials.
 Editorials are solicited by the editor and are generally related to a paper published in the same issue.
 Length and format of the editorial will be agreed upon between editor and author.

 Original articles.
 Full articles should generally be no longer than 3500 words, excluding manuscript heading, abstract, acknowledgements, and funding.
-References will be included in the word count but should not generally exceed 40 in number.
+References will be included in the word count and should not generally exceed 40 in number.
 Tables and figures are not limited in number but each will count as 150 words towards the total word count of 3500; tables with excessive word counts will have the total words included in the final manuscript word count, however, extended material may be published as Supplementary Material.

 In the case of Supplementary Material, please indicate if it can be published online only.
 Online-only Supplementary Material should be uploaded in separate file(s), and described in the manuscript, in order to allow proper linking.

 Figures, tables and references must be prepared according to specific instructions (see below).There is no limit on the number of figures or tables, but please consider that the journal is limited for space and that it may be possible to present some figures and tables as online only Supplementary Data.
 For further information go to: http://www.oxfordjournals.org/our_journals/annonc/for_authors/suppdata.html.
 Supplementary tables or figures should be named and numbered accordingly (S1, S2 etc.) in the manuscript and in the file.